International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Information_Layer/3_3_InformationLayer.md

 shared, formally defined *C*oncept, which may cover the meaning, annotation and interpretation of entities by, e.g.,

 1. natural language keywords,
-2. terms defined in curated sources such as controlled vocabularies, or
+2. terms defined in curated sources such as Controlled Vocabularies, or
 3. types defined in type systems or ontologies.

 On the other hand, links to a particular